waliaabhishek/ccloud-secrets-manager/README.md

 # Confluent Cloud Service Account and API Key Management Automation Package

 Service accounts(SA) and API Keys(Keys) are used to interact with Confluent Cloud Kafka Clusters.
 These Kafka clusters exist in logical Environments.
-The SA are created at a Organization level and the Keys are linked to an SA and Kafka Cluster.
+The SA are created at a Organization level and Keys are linked to an SA and Kafka Cluster.

-Currently, there are CLI and API available to generate and work with SA & API Keys but no direct path with CI/CD flows integration.
+Currently, there are CLI and API tools available to generate and work with SA & API Keys but no direct path with CI/CD flows integration.
 This project aims to solve that.
 The core definitions of all the Service Accounts and necessary API Key bindings will be maintained in a single definitions file.
 This definitions file is a YAML structured file that will be used to maintain all definitions in a single location.

-The project will use that definitions file to set up the Service accounts as well as to generate the API Keys.
-After generating the API Key/Secret pair; it will also append the API Key/Secret combo to a Secret Management layer of your choice all while adding tags for quick management and search capability.
+The project will use that definitions file to set up Service accounts as well as to generate API Keys.
+After generating API Key/Secret pair; it will also append the API Key/Secret combo to a Secret Management layer of your choice all while adding tags to the secret for quick management and search capability.

 The long term aim of this integration is as follows:
 - [X] Allow creation of Service Accounts using standardized YAML structure